magma/magma/docs/readmes/howtos/ue_ip_address_management.md

 fallback if all other methods of determining the MAC of the uplink internet gateway have failed.

-## AGW Management Traffic
+## AGW management plane traffic

 Magma allows to SGi inteface to act as management interface.
 By default SGi interface would start DHCP client on the port.
-In NATed mode this sets this IP address to SGi interface.
+In NATed mode this configuration applies to the SGi interface.
-This sets IP address on SGi eth port in NATed mode.
-In bridged mode this IP is set to Bridge interface.
+In Non-NAT mode this IP is set to uplink bridge interface.

-There is orc8r API to assign static IP and default Gateway for each AGW.
+There is orc8r API to assign static IP and default Gateway for each AGW, both are required to successfully set the SGi IP address.

 ```
 API: /lte/{network_id}/gateways/{gateway_id}/cellular